MyEtherWallet/knowledge-base-v3/src/content/migration/importing-v2-json-wallet-file-myetherwallet.md

 {
-"title"       : "Import a V2 JSON file / private key?", "sort"        : "14",
+"title"       : "Importing a V2 JSON file",
+"sort"        : "14",
 "category"    : "Migrating to/from MyEtherWallet",
 "description" : "Migrating to/from MyEtherWallet",